This is Rockaway

 “I fell in love with the Rockaways twelve years ago.
 There’s a country atmosphere here.
 The beach, the view, and it’s very dog-friendly.
 Angel was raised out here.
 We like to socialise.
 There is always someone to say hello to.
 Lately, I’ve really gotten back into my art work.
 But growing up, we were basically tenement kids.
 We were notorious.
 We would do anything.
 Our gang was the Blackhawks.
 We used to fight forterritory.
 Everyone I associated with is either dead or still in prison.”

 MARCOS NAVARRO, 42, SURFER

-“The good swells in New York always come from Caribbean storms, so when there’s big storms in the Caribbean—when it’s winter here and summer there—people here are waiting for the swells.
+“The good swells in New York always come from Caribbean storms, so when there are big storms in the Caribbean—when it’s winter here and summer there—people here are waiting for the swells.
 They take two to four days to get here.
 Rockaway is cheap and easy.
 Plus, in the winter it’s a crew of fifteen or twenty guys out there on the water.
-Some are locals and some are from far away.
-Japan.
-California The Caribbean.
-Costa Rica.
-But we’re all there trying to find the swells.
+Some are locals and some are from far away: Japan, California, Costa Rica.
+But we’re all there trying to find the waves.
 I had to change my clothes under the subway when it was snowy or rainy.
 It was always a mental situation to take off the suit, put my clothes back on, and keep warm until I got home.
-[It took me] an hour and forty-five minutes.”
+It took me an hour and forty-five minutes.”

 STEVE STATHIS, 66, LOCAL